p4rkerw/SALSA/Tutorial/README.md

 --snvonly
 ```

 **(Optional) STEP 4:** If you would like to annotate your vcf with gnomAD MAF you will first need to download the GATK Funcotator resource following the directions located here: https://gatk.broadinstitute.org/hc/en-us/articles/360035889931-Funcotator-Information-and-Tutorial .
 The gnomAD resources need to be enabled after download (see GATK instructions on their website).
-When the resources have been downloaded move the dataSources folder into to the reference directory (eg. [reference/funcotator_dataSources.v1.6.20190124]) and mount it to the docker container:
+When the resources have been downloaded move the dataSources folder into to the reference directory (eg. [reference/funcotator_dataSources.v1.6.20190124])

+Mount the reference directory to the docker container and annotate the vcf

 ```
 SCRATCH1=/g/scratch